Kotter's 8 step change model that actually works

-Kotter’s 8-step change model provides a proven framework for leading organizational change effectively.
+Kotter's 8-step change model provides a proven framework for leading organizational change.
+Learn what each step requires and how to make transformation stick.

-Kotter emphasizes that the 8 steps should be worked on simultaneously in a continuous process, not just sequentially.
+Here’s the part most people miss: Kotter himself says the 8 steps should be worked on simultaneously as a continuous process, not marched through one at a time.

 Learn about how Tallyfy helps organizations implement and sustain change by automating and tracking processes here.